bazelbuild/bazel/site/en/docs/user-manual.md

 Platforms can be specified by exact target, or as a target pattern.
 These platforms will be considered before those declared in the WORKSPACE file by [register_execution_platforms()](/rules/lib/globals#register_execution_platforms).
+This option accepts a comma-separated list of platforms in order of priority.
+If the flag is passed multiple times, the most recent overrides.

 #### `--extra_toolchains={{ "<var>" }}labels{{ "</var>" }}` {:#extra-toolchains}